ashkanvg/cuJSON/readme_old.md

 <hr>

 ## Datasets
 Two sample datasets are included in the `dataset` folder.
 Large datasets (used in performance evaluation) can be downloaded from https://drive.google.com/drive/folders/1PkDEy0zWOkVREfL7VuINI-m9wJe45P2Q?usp=sharing and placed into the `dataset` folder.
-For JSON Lines, use those datasets that end in `_small_records.json`.
 Each dataset comes with two formats:

 - For JSON Lines, use those datasets that end in `_small_records.json`.
 - For Standard JSON, use those datasets that end in `_large_record.json`.